-Our Beginners Course is $100.00 for a 5-week course (1st week Information Session followed by 4 weeks practical training).
-A 50% deposit must be paid upfront to hold your booking.
+Our Beginners Course is for a 5-week course (1st week Information Session followed by 4 weeks practical training).
+Must be paid upfront to hold your booking.
+The first basic obedience class following this course is free.

 If you’re going to miss a night give the club a call so other arrangements can be facilitated.